 In contrast to the above-described marks, descriptive marks directly identify the nature of the products or services without imagination, thought, or perception.
 However, it is typically difficult to register and prevent others from using merely descriptive marks because of the competitive need to describe products and services accurately.
 For example, COLD AND CREAMY as a trademark for ice cream, or merely laudatory terms such as “best” or “quality,” describes attributes of the product and are likely not registerable.
 However, if consumers learn to identify the mark as being associated with a single source of origin for that product or service as a result of years of exclusive use, that mark acquires secondary meaning, and it may be registered and protected.

 Finally, a generic term is a word or phrase that is the common term associated with a particular category of products or services, and thus cannot function as an indicator of origin.
 Escalator and cellophane are classic examples of terms that once functioned as trademarks but that, through lack of protection, became generic and now are used as the common names for the products, regardless of their source.
 Like some descriptive marks, generic terms are not registrable or protectable.

-As is highlighted by this article, spending some time and money in choosing and registering the right type of mark for your business can mean the difference between success and failure of a brand.If you have a potential trademark you would like to register, please contact the experienced attorneys at Gehres Law Group to discuss the likelihood of success for registration, or for assistance in choosing a new trademark.
+As is highlighted by this article, spending some time and money in choosing and registering the right type of mark for your business can mean the difference between success and failure of a brand.If you have a potential trademark you would like to register, please contact the experienced attorneys at Gehres Law Library to discuss the likelihood of success for registration, or for assistance in choosing a new trademark.
 We offer a free initial evaluation to new clients.